High School Musical 3: Senior Year

-Parents need to know that the first big-screen High School Musical movie has been feverishly anticipated by the series' tween and teen fans.
+Parents need to know High School Musical 3: Senior Year is the first big-screen High School Musical movie has been feverishly anticipated by the series' tween and teen fans.
 And they won't be disappointed.
 It's sweet, age-appropriate fun with very little edge (save for a few scenes featuring a nearly too-vampy Sharpay).
 There's no swearing, violence, drinking, or smoking, and the teen sweethearts don't do more than hold hands and kiss.
 Although it presents a "Disneyfied" view of teen life, the movie's overall message is positive and affirming (and the music is really catchy!).

 What's the story?

 The kids are back in a big way in HIGH SCHOOL MUSICAL 3: SENIOR YEAR, and the Wildcats have played their last game.
 Up next: Prom, the big musical, and, yes, graduation.
 Troy (Zac Efron) seems headed for the University of Albuquerque -- until Juilliard suddenly becomes an option.
 Will it be basketball or theater?
 And will his choice alienate his best friend, Chad (Corbin Bleu)?
 Meanwhile, Troy's beloved Gabriella (Vanessa Hudgens) is bound for Stanford, but will that mean saying goodbye to Troy for good?
 Sharpay (Ashley Tisdale) has her eye on Juilliard, too, but there's only one scholarship up for grabs, and her twin brother, Ryan (Lucas Grabeel), and their friend Kelsey, share the same dream.
 And then there's the gang's final stage production, a musical that's meant to be about them -- but it's hard to express who you are and what you want out of life when you don't quite know yet yourself.